JonathanPlasse/Quark2019/README.md

   - [ ] with straight lines
   - [ ] with orientation
 - [ ] Add settings for limits
+- [ ] Add possibility to go backwards

 ### Ramp
 - [ ] Explain unit of acceleration and speed